+Subclass of: E73 Information Object

+Superclass of: E34 Inscription

+E35 Title

-Subclass of: Superclass of: E73 Information Object E34 Inscription E35 Title Scope note: This class comprises identifiable expressions in natural language or languages.
+Scope note: This class comprises identifiable expressions in natural language or languages.

 Instances of E33 Linguistic Object can be expressed in many ways: e.g. as written texts, recorded speech or sign language.
-However, the CRM treats instances of E33 Linguistic

-Object independently from the medium or method by which they are expressed.
+However, the CRM treats instances of E33 Linguistic Object independently from the medium or method by which they are expressed.
 Expressions in formal languages, such as computer code or mathematical formulae, are not treated as instances of E33 Linguistic Object by the CRM.
 These should be modelled as instances of E73 Information Object.

+The text of an instance of E33 Linguistic Object can be documented in a note by P3 has note: E62 String

-Examples: the text of the Ellesmere Chaucer manuscript the lyrics of the song "Blue Suede Shoes" the text of the Jabberwocky by Lewis Carroll the text of "Doktoro Jekyll kaj Sinjoro Hyde" (an Esperanto translation of Dr Jekyll and Mr Hyde) Properties: P72 has language (is language of): E56 Language P73 has translation (is translation of): E33 Linguistic Object E34 Inscription E33 Linguistic Object Subclass of: E37 Mark Scope note: This class comprises recognisable, short texts attached to instances of E24 Physical Man-Made Thing.
+- the text of the Ellesmere Chaucer manuscript - the lyrics of the song "Blue Suede Shoes" - the text of the Jabberwocky by Lewis Carroll - the text of "Doktoro Jekyll kaj Sinjoro Hyde" (an Esperanto translation of Dr Jekyll and Mr Hyde)

+P72 has language (is language of): E56 Language P73 has translation (is translation of): E33 Linguistic Object

+E34 Inscription

+- Subclass of: E33 Linguistic Object E37 Mark - Scope note: This class comprises recognisable, short texts attached to instances of E24 Physical Man-Made Thing.

 The transcription of the text can be documented in a note by P3 has note: E62 String.
 The alphabet used can be documented by P2 has type: E55 Type.
 This class does not intend to describe the idiosyncratic characteristics of an individual physical embodiment of an inscription, but the underlying prototype.
 The physical embodiment is modelled in the CRM as E24 Physical Man-Made Thing.

 The relationship of a physical copy of a book to the text it contains is modelled using E84 Information Carrier.
 P128 carries (is carried by): E33 Linguistic Object.

-Examples: "keep off the grass" on a sign stuck in the lawn of the quad of Balliol College The text published in Corpus Inscriptionum Latinarum V 895 Kilroy was here E35 Title Subclass of: E33 Linguistic Object E41 Appellation Scope note: This class comprises the names assigned to works, such as texts, artworks or pieces of music.
+- "keep off the grass" on a sign stuck in the lawn of the quad of Balliol College - The text published in Corpus Inscriptionum Latinarum V 895 - Kilroy was here

+E35 Title

+Subclass of: E33 Linguistic Object E41 Appellation Scope note: This class comprises the names assigned to works, such as texts, artworks or pieces of music.
 Titles are proper noun phrases or verbal phrases, and should not be confused with generic object names such as "chair", "painting" or "book" (the latter are common nouns and are modelled in the CRM as instances of E55 Type).
 Titles may be assigned by the creator of the work itself, or by a social group.

 This class also comprises the translations of titles that are used as surrogates for the original titles in different social contexts.

+The Merchant of Venice

+- Mona Lisa

-Examples: The Merchant of Venice Mona Lisa La Pie or The Magpie
+- .
+La Pie or The Magpie

-• Lucy in the Sky with Diamonds
+- Lucy in the Sky with Diamonds